basham/swit-workshop-writing/slides.md

 - Headings
 - Lists
 - Paragraphs
+- Tables

 Notes:
 Break up long blocks of content to make it easier to skim and understand.
 Break sentences containing lists into into bulleted lists.
+Break up similar data points into tables.
 Break up long paragraphs into multiple paragraphs.
 Break up related content into sections with headings.